 Battery Testing

 Another necessary part of owning an RV is taking care of your batteries.
 You may have purchased a used rig or are unsure if your batteries survived the winter.
-A multimeter is perfect for testing these, and may be a lifesaver should you find fault in your battery’s charging systems.
+A multimeter is perfect for testing these, and might be a lifesaver should you find a fault in your battery’s charging systems.

 For reference, 12.6 volts is the average resting voltage for a fully charged battery.
 A digital multimeter can measure the voltage and you’ll have some idea whether or not your battery is fully charged, half charged, or nearly depleted.